 Purpose

-The module SmartMarker is a somewhat specialized version of the SoView2DMarkerEditor.
+The module SmartMarker is a specialized version of the SoView2DMarkerEditor.

-It is used to set include and exclude marker, whereby the decision if the marker is an input or exclude marker is automatic and depends on the given input mask image.
+It sets include and exclude markers, where the decision of whether a marker is an input or exclude marker is automatic and depends on the given input mask image.

-If the marker is set on a position, where the mask image is not zero, the marker becomes an exclude marker and vice versa.
+If the marker is set at a position where the mask image is not zero, the marker becomes an exclude marker, and vice versa.

 It can be useful if you have a segmentation algorithm - for example an interactive watershed - where the user is able to correct the segmentation using including-/exclude marker.